seashell/drago/README.md

 ## How it works

-Drago uses [WireGuard](https://www.wireguard.com/), a performant and secure VPN, to connect the different nodes in the cluster.
+Drago uses [WireGuard](https://www.wireguard.com/), a performant and secure VPN,to connect the different nodes in the cluster.

 The Drago agent runs on every node in the cluster, setting up the public and private keys for the VPN as well as the necessary rules to route packets between locations.